Leekos/Leekos-Munition-Merge/README.md

 ## 📁 Installation

-Install with a mod manager like MO2, making sure this patch loads **after** both Ammo Maker Overhaul and Arti's Ammo.
+Install with a mod manager like MO2, making sure this patch loads **after**  Arti's Ammo.

-VERY IMPORTANT from Havoc overhaul delete this folder:
-\havoc_ammomaker_overhaul_v.1.5 \gamedata\configs\items\ammo

 Alternatively, drag and drop into `gamedata/`.